gre/react-native-view-shot/README.md

 #### Windows

-1. In Visual Studio, in the solution explorer, right click on your project solution then select `Add` ➜ `ExisitingProject`
+1. In Visual Studio, in the solution explorer, right click on your solution then select `Add` ➜ `ExisitingProject`
 2. Go to `node_modules` ➜ `react-native-view-shot` and add `RNViewShot.csproj` (UWP) or optionally `RNViewShot.Net46.csproj` (WPF)
-3. In Visual Studio, in the solution explorer, right click on your project then select `Add` ➜ `Reference`
+3. In Visual Studio, in the solution explorer, right click on your Application project then select `Add` ➜ `Reference`
 4. Under the projects tab select `RNViewShot` (UWP) or `RNViewShot.Net46` (WPF)